Necrotizing fasciitis

 Author(s): Anzengruber F., Navarini A.

-Erysipelas gangraenosum, necrotizing fasciitis, necrotizing fasciitis, streptococcal gangrene.
+Erysipelas gangraenosum, necrotising fasciitis, necrotising fasciitis, streptococcal gangrene.

-Severe, very rare, deep, necrotizing infection of the tissue (the skin, subcutaneous tissue, fascia, partly also the musculature) with high lethality.
+Severe, very rare, deep, necrotising infection of the tissue (of the skin, subcutaneous tissue, fascia, sometimes also of the muscles) with high lethality.

-• Mostly Streptococcus group A (Streptococcus pyogenes), in 10% common occurrence with Staphylococcus aureus or S. epidermidis.
+• Mostly group A streptococci (Streptococcus pyogenes) in 10% co-occurrence with Staphylococcus aureus or S. epidermidis

-• Rare mixed infections (e.g. Bacteroides, Peptostreptococcus spp., Non-A-Streptococcus and Enterococcus, E. coli, Enterobacter, Klebsiella, Proteus, Acinobacter baumannii).
+• Rarely mixed infection (e.g. Bacteroides, Peptostreptococcus spp., non-A streptococci and enterococci, E. coli, Enterobacter, Klebsiella, Proteus, Acinobacter baumannii).

-• Predisposing factors: diabetes mellitus, steroid-containing exteriors, alcoholism, drug abuse, liver cirrhosis, neoplasia, childhood (even without underlying disease, but often after a VZV infection), possibly NSAID.
+• Predisposing factors: diabetes mellitus, steroid-containing externals, alcoholism, drug abuse, liver cirrhosis, neoplasia, children (even without underlying disease, but often after VZV infection), possibly NSAIDs

-• In the initial stage (first 3-7 days), severe pain (often unjustifiable with local findings) is characteristic.
-In some cases even no skin changes are visible.
-In the course of the disease, there is an extensive, oedematous, partly hard redness with plaques and sometimes subcutaneous nodules.
+• In the initial stage (first 3-7 days), severe pain (often not justifiable with the local findings) is characteristic.
+In some cases, no skin changes are visible.
+In the course of the disease, there is an extensive, oedematous, partly hard reddening with plaques and sometimes subcutaneous nodules

-• Hemorrhagic infarction causes the skin, subcutis and fascia to die.
-Since nerves also die, clinical painlessness occurs.
-However, systemic signs of infection often appear at this stage.
+• Hemorrhagic infarction causes death of the skin, subcutis and fascia.
+Since nerves also die, there is clinical painlessness.
+However, systemic signs of infection are often already evident at this stage

-• Differential-Bood Count (leukocytosis), CRP, CK, kidney parameters, electrolytes, blood cultures, blood gas analysis and several bacterial smears with antibiogram.
+• Diff.BB (leukocytosis), CRP, CK, renal parameters, electrolytes, blood cultures, blood gas analysis and multiple bact. smears with antibiogram

-• Neck or extremities (lower leg), abdomen and genital area (gangraena acuta genitalium).
+• Neck or extremities (lower legs), abdomen and genital area (Gangraena acuta genitalium)

 • Joint involvement